Aztec Cross Country releases 2015 schedule

 Senior Allison Reaser capped her fine collegiate career with a seventh-place finish in the heptathlon at the USA Championships with a school-record and Mountain West-record 5,917 points.
 Reaser, who was the runner-up at the NCAA meet in the event, finished her SDSU career as a five-time USTFCCCA All-American, a nine-time MW champion (five indoor titles, four outdoor titles) and with two school records.

-Kristen Brown (pole vault) and Jasmine Burell (discus throw) each earned All-America accolades, while Nicole Oudenaarden competed at the NCAA meet in the heptathlon.
+Brown (pole vault) and Jasmine Burrell (discus throw) each earned All-America accolades, while Nicole Oudenaarden competed at the NCAA meet in the heptathlon.

 Thomas (triple jump) and Brown (60 hurdles) each captured indoor titles at the MW meet, while Brown (100 hurdles and pole vault), Thomas (triple jump), Oudenaarden (heptathlon) each captured outdoor MW titles.

 In 2012-13, SDSU swept both the MW indoor and outdoor titles.
 It was San Diego State's first-ever indoor championship and second outdoor title and first since 2003.

 The Aztecs ended up finishing in a tie for 23rd at NCAA outdoor championships, its second straight top-25 finish at the meet.
 SDSU also tied for 25th at the NCAA indoor championship meet.